Skip to content

 Pre- and Post- Tags

 To only apply a character replacement only before the text case, preface the text to replace with pre:.
-Likewise, to only apply a character replacement after the text case, preface the text with with post:.
+Likewise, to only apply a character replacement after the text case, preface the text with post:.
 TCM will ignore the pre: and post: text in the actual replacement.

 Replacing Backslashes